jhauberg/comply/README.md

 A linter tool to help programmers enforce a consistent coding style for sources written in C99.

-By way of static code analysis (see [Pattern matching](#pattern-matching)), the aim is to make style issues apparent while providing helpful hints and suggestions on how to fix them.
+By way of static code analysis (see [Pattern matching](#pattern-matching)), the goal is to make style issues apparent while providing helpful hints and suggestions on how to fix them.

 **Strict style compliance**